janus-idp/backstage-plugins/.changeset/old-trees-tease.md

 "@janus-idp/cli": patch
 ---

-fix(cli): try using npx if a plugin package does not have an export-dynamic script
+fix(cli): fall back to using the cli script directly if a plugin package does not have an export-dynamic script